gsangalaemu/COSC471_Database_Project/README.md

 4. Save and close the config file

 This is necessary so that the SQL queries that the PHP scripts user will work correctly on case-sensitive operating systems.
 Without doing this the queries will fail.

+### 5).
+Use SongSleuth

+SongSleuth should be ready to use now.
+(You may need to restart XAMPP).
+You can now access SongSleuth by going to `http://localhost/song_sleuth/songsleuth_homepage.html`